GarrettPi/EventTrackerProject/README.md

 ### Description
 This is the JPA/Sprint Boot/RESTful backend for a web application designed to manage one's 3d printers, materials, and prints.
 It allows the user to create a manage a relational database of 3d Printers and all associated information.

+### How to Use
+This API project can be accessed by going to the following address and inputing the routes listed below: http://13.58.89.163/webapp/3dPrint
+The Database has been prepopulated with rows in each table, allowing you to test all features.

 ### API Endpoints

 | Return Type    | Route                       | Functionality                     |